openebs/website/website/src/blogs/2018-11-27-experience-with-openebs-in-this-hacktoberfest.md

 ## Always consult with some maintainers before you add some external libraries to the project.

 I took the issue of adding bash completion to a CLI tool named mayactl, since Akshay has mentioned a library to do the same thing.
 I learned a bit of `Golang` from A Tour of Go.
 Then I tried to incorporate the bash completion library to mayactl.
-After a couple of failed attempt, I was able to implement the essential bash completion.
+After a couple of failed attempts, I was able to implement the essential bash completion.
 In the review, [Ashutosh Kumar](https://medium.com/@sonasingh46) told me that if we add an external library to our project, we should also be able to maintain it.
 So, he asked me to decide on it.

 ## You don’t need to know every bit to fix an issue.